johnbillion/slurpetta/README.markdown

 An SVN checkout of the entire repository is a BEAST of a thing.
 You don't want it, trust me.
 Updates and cleanups can take **hours** or even **days** to complete.

-### Why not just do an SVN export of each plugin's trunk?

-There is no guarantee that the plugin's trunk is the latest stable version.
-The repository supports doing development in trunk, and designating a branch or tag as the stable version.
-Using the zip file gets around this, as it figures it all out and gives you the latest stable version.

 ### How long will it take?

 Your first update will take a while but depends entirely on your connection and